benoitc/gaffer/docs/index.rst

 Features
 --------

-    - Framework to manage and interract your processes
+    - Framework to manage and interact your processes
     - Fully evented.
 Use the libuv event loop using the `pyuv library <http://pyuv.readthedocs.org>`_
     - Server and :doc:`command-line` tools to manage your